 As these can be the reasons for visitors leaving your site, is your puzzle still missing a piece?

 Well, of course.
 Due to a few mistakes, several small businesses ward off customers via their websites.
 Not only do their sales come crashing down, the efforts behind the setup get affected too.
 And no matter how much money you spend on marketing or how widely recognized your brand and business logo become, it is a downward spiral.

 Before things get worse, let’s figure out the 10 cardinal sins of online customer repellency:

 1. Incorporating Customer-Repellent Content

-OK, so you have a good product and your customer services are great, but what’s that?
+OK, so you have a good product, people recognize your unique logo from far, far away and your customer services are great, but what’s that?
 Did the visitor just notice your prospects buried under the heap of self-praise and all that bragging about features and benefits?
 Yes, that’s what drove him off.

 Visitors and customers reach out to your website to learn what you have to offer them and how quickly can they avail that information.
 Always remember, line-shooting at your website is going to get you nowhere.
 Always deliver the content that focuses on your audience’s needs.